 Achievement – Something that takes effort and is not easy

 Significance – Something that is meaningful to those it benefits

 Happiness – Something that brings enjoyment

-I am very fortunate in that I work with some fantastic people, with some highly inspiring clients, all in an amazingly beautiful place.
+I am very fortunate to work with some fantastic people and highly inspiring clients, all in an amazingly beautiful place.
 Most people and organisations are trying to do the very best they can with a view to us all living in a better world.
-To this extent, I am incredibly fortunate to live in a positive ecosystem, all be it, within a larger one, that leaves much to be desired.
+To this extent, I am incredibly fortunate to live in a positive ecosystem, be it within a larger one, that leaves much to be desired.
 What if we all joined forces as a Force for Good?
 Now, what could we achieve then?